DLTK/DLTK/examples/applications/IXI_HH_representation_learning_cae/README.md

 ### Monitoring

-For monitoring and metric tracking, spawn a tensorboard webserver and point the log directory to the model save_path:
+For monitoring and metric tracking, spawn a tensorboard webserver and point the log directory to the model_path:

   ```
   tensorboard --logdir /tmp/IXI_autoencoder/